taiwo2/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
+> This repository  includes initial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.
+>  The project works similar like any social media website where a user can accept or decline a friend request and they can also send or receive a friend request.

 ## Built With